Skip to main content

 1. Contains a J1QL query that runs against your JupiterOne asset graph

-2. Defines expected outcomes are the results returned compliant assets (GOOD) or non-compliant (BAD)
+2. Defines expected outcomes — whether the results returned are Compliant assets or Non-compliant assets

 3. Runs automatically on a regular schedule